 With Syria's accession, all but seven countries are party to the convention; Israel and Myanmar have signed but not ratified the convention, while Angola, Egypt, North Korea, and South Sudan have neither signed nor ratified it.
 In October 2013, shortly after OPCW inspectors embarked on dismantling the Syrian arsenal, the Norwegian Nobel Committee awarded the Hague-based group the peace prize.
-With a sweeping mandate and modest resources, the OPCW is perhaps "the most important international agency nobody has ever heard about," writes CFR Senior Fellow Stewart Patrick.
+With a sweeping mandate and modest resources, the OPCW is perhaps "the most important international agency nobody has ever heard about," wrote CFR Senior Fellow Stewart Patrick.

 Under the Rome Statute [PDF], from which the International Criminal Court draws its authority, "employing asphyxiating, poisonous or other gases, and all analogous liquids, materials or devices" is considered a war crime.
 Nationals of countries not party to the Rome Statute can still be prosecuted at The Hague if the UN Security Council makes a referral.

 Which countries possess sarin?

 Most countries that held chemical weapons destroyed their stocks or are in the process of doing so under the CWC.
 The United States has destroyed 96 percent of its declared stockpile, according to the OPCW, but the Pentagon has said it may not achieve 100 percent until 2023, despite an April 2012 deadline.
 Russia also missed its 2012 deadline.
 While the Kremlin has said it will complete its work by 2015, 53 percent of its sarin stocks remain, all in weaponized form, according to the OPCW.
 The Nobel committee, in its 2013 Peace Prize announcement, underscored the United States' and Russia's breach of their obligations under the CWC.

 With a declared 1,300-metric-ton arsenal of sarin, mustard gas, VX, and precursor chemicals, Syria amassed what is considered to be one of the world's largest stockpiles of chemical weapons with assistance from Iran, Russia, and China.
-Western European and American companies abetted the process, the New York Times reports, as Assad imported precursors through a network of front companies.
+Western European and American companies abetted the process, the New York Times reported, as Assad imported precursors through a network of front companies.